Carly07/milestone-project-1-experience-zanzibar/README.md

 •	The text on the <strong>Best Time</strong> modal was copied from <a target="_blank" href="https://www.safantatours.co.tz/Best-Time-to-Visit-Zanzibar-Island.php">Safanta Tours</a>

-•	The text on the <strong>Entry requirements</strong> mnodal was taken from <a target="_blank" href="https://www.gov.uk/foreign-travel-advice/tanzania/entry-requirements">gov.uk Foreign Travel Advice</a>
+•	The text on the <strong>Entry requirements</strong> modal was taken from <a target="_blank" href="https://www.gov.uk/foreign-travel-advice/tanzania/entry-requirements">gov.uk Foreign Travel Advice</a>

 •	The text on the <strong>Getting Around</strong> modal was taken from <a target="_blank" href="https://www.urbanadventures.com/blog/the-complete-guide-to-zanzibar-travel.html">Urban Adventures</a>